James Franklin Collins: Biography

 Collins graduated from Harvard College cum laude in 1961 and earned a master's degree in history and Certificate from the Russian and East European Institute from Indiana University Bloomington in 1964.

 He studied at Moscow State University and conducted archival research during 1965–66 as an exchange student in the history faculty and conducted research at the British Museum in 1966 as an Indiana University fellow.

 He became a professor at the United States Naval Academy in 1967, where he taught Russian and European history, American government and economics.

-After joining the Foreign Service in 1969, he served at the consulate general in Izmir, Turkey, 1969 to 1971.
+After joining the Foreign Service in 1969, he served at the consulate general in İzmir, Turkey, 1969 to 1971.
 He was appointed as second secretary at the American embassy Moscow 1973–75, and political counselor at the American embassy in Amman, Jordan 1982 to 1984.

 At the State Department in Washington he held positions of deputy executive secretary for Europe and Latin America; director of the Department of State's Operations Center; and policy positions in the Bureaus of European and Canadian Affairs, Near East and South Asian Affairs, and Intelligence and Research.
 In the years 1987 to 1988, he served as a staff member of the National Security Council as director for Intelligence Policy.

 He was assigned to Moscow as deputy chief of mission in 1990 and served in that capacity with three ambassadors, Jack F. Matlock, Robert S. Strauss and Thomas R. Pickering.
 When Matlock retired in the summer of 1991, Collins became chargé d'affaires and was acting ambassador during the 1991 Soviet coup d'état attempt that led to the breakup of the Soviet Union.
 He similarly was Chargé d'affaires when President Gorbachev signed the decree formally ending the existence of the USSR.
 Following his return to Washington in 1993, he then served as senior coordinator and ambassador at large and special advisor to the secretary of state for the New Independent States, before being named ambassador to Russia by President Bill Clinton in 1997.